 Natural cannabinoid blocker

-Apart from specific medical conditions, there is another reason why some people may not experience a cannabis high after consuming THC.
-Research published in 2014, found that a particular hormone may block you from experiencing a cannabis high.
+Aside from medical or mental health conditions, there is an additional reason why some people may not get high after consuming THC cannabis.
+Research published in 2014 found that the hormone pregnenolone may prevent a weed smoker from getting high.

-In the study, researchers treated rodents with very high levels of THC.
-They noticed that the rodents began to produce pregnenolone in response.
+In the study, researchers dosed rodents with high levels of THC and observed the rodents’ chemical responses.
+The rodents began to produce pregnenolone in response.